Leadformance/widgets-client/storeLocator/README.md

 Default : false
 Used to display standard and exceptional opening hours.
 Used to display time before to close.

+### extra_search ###
+Type : String
+Default : ""
+Allow to apply a smart tag filter directly on the search.
+This filter is different than "filter_values" because with "filter_values" the filter is applied after the search.
+With this parameter, the filter is applied during the search.

 CSS customization
 --------------------------------------